kennycason/kennycason/posts/2023-08-02-tank-bot-raspberry-pi.markdown

 ##### PyGame Client + PS5 Controller

-This ended up being my favorite implementation because it was easy to get setup and just worked.
+This ended up being my favorite implementation because it was straightforward to set up and worked seamlessly.
+The left and right joysticks controlled the left and right tracks respectively.
-Later in this post you will see I again use PyGame to render the Video Stream from the front-mounted camera.
+Later in this post, we'll use PyGame again to render the video stream from the front-mounted camera.

 ##### tank_client_ps5_controller.py